ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

     automated: yes
 ```

+Notice that each section identifier is a reference in the standard's benchmark.
-Notice that the `rules` key in control R1 references the rules.
-Therefore we can
+Each of the values under the `rules` key maps onto a rule identifier in the
-use the controls YAML file to assign references instead of adding references to
+project.
+In the future, we could automatically assign references to rules via
-each `rule.yml` file.
-This isn't implemented at the moment.
+this control file.

 ### Defining levels